stefanache/w10-anaconda-3-install-on-i5/README.md

 	I can create with 'conda' and other specific environmet for my application wich my python-application depend.

-	For example I can create one specific environment 'TF-CPU-KS-Py36' named on Python 3.6 version based for my application(CPU instead of GPU) which work in particular with Keras (TensorFlow based).
+	For example I can create one specific environment 'TF-CPU-KS-Py36' named on Python 3.6 version based for my application(CPU instead of GPU) which work (in particular) with Keras package(TensorFlow package based).

 The docummentation for Anaconda3 can be find at